-- Around two weeks after publication of the EPAR, the EUnetHTA Assessment will be published together with the Core Submission Dossier, the comments from external experts, the factual accuracy check by the company, and the answers of the authors/co-authors to these comments.
+- Around two weeks after publication of the EPAR, the EUnetHTA Assessment will be published together with the Core Submission Dossier, the comments from external experts (if conducted), the factual accuracy check by the company (if conducted), and the answers of the authors/co-authors to these comments.

 The exact timelines are dependent on the regulatory pathway.
 To give a general understanding of the timelines, please see the list below.
 For a thorough understanding of what the timelines may look like for a specific compound, please contact us at WP4_pharmaceuticals@zinl.nl